chocolateboy/vim-myspace/README.md

 | 4     | 8     | 4    |
 | 5     | 9     | 5    |

-The mapping from filetypes to `from`/`to` pairs can be specified individually e.g.:
+The mapping from filetypes to `from`/`to` pairs can be specified individually, e.g.:

 ```vim
 let g:myspace_filetype = {